 To perform this task, use the default package manager “apt” with “autoremove (remove dependencies)” and “purge (remove configuration files)” in this way:

-$ sudo apt autoremove --purge nodejs
+sudo apt autoremove --purge nodejs

-The “nodejs v12.22.9” has been completely removed now.
+The “nodejs v12.22.9” has been completely removed along with all dependencies.

 Method 1: Using Binary Packages

-In Linux, the “Binary Files” contains the executable files of packages from the source code.
+In Linux, the “Binary Files” contain the executable files of packages from the source code.
 It hides the built-in source code of every package.
 It is the most recommended way to install the latest NodeJS release.

 Step 1: Download Binary Package